Embiid, 76ers beat Hawks 127-111 to take 2-1 lead in series

 Embiid, who faced constant double-teams from Atlanta's defense, made 12 of 16 free throws.

 Embiid had a scare in the third quarter when he limped and appeared to be in pain after grabbing a rebound.
-Embiid appeared to step awkwardly on Clint Capela's foot and he remained in the game.
+Embiid appeared to step awkwardly on Clint Capela's foot, turning his ankle.

-Hawks coach Nate McMillan asked for a strong start that eluded his team in its Game 2 loss.
-Instead, Philadelphia relied on an unlikely scoring source to grab the early lead.
+“He’s playing hard,” said 76ers coach Doc Rivers.
+“He’s giving us everything. ...
+He is going through a lot, I’ll tell you that.”

+76ers: G Danny Green suffered a right calf strain less than four minutes into the game and did not return.
+Matisse Thybulle replaced Green.
+Rivers said he had no update but added “calf injuries aren't great.” ...
+Harris hit the back of his head on a camera while falling on the baseline with 9:16 remaining in the fourth quarter.
+Harris walked off after being checked by trainers and returned to the game.

 Furkan Korkmaz, who scored a combined seven points in the first two games of the series, scored 11 points in the opening period while making two 3s.
 He added another 3 in the fourth for 14 points.